 func _ready(): # The scope value has to be at least one-third of the level-size. # This will prevent a false scope value from an invalid array call on our map if level_size / scope < scope : level_size = scope * 3 create_map() saved_coords = coordinates().duplicate() spawn_tiles()

 On this first run, we need to make sure to save the current coordinates, so we can determine when a change happens to instantiate tiles determined by the new pattern and free those from the old one:

 func _physics_process(delta): # Create new tiles if # position has changed if coordinates() != saved_coords: for tile in get_parent().get_children(): if "tile" in tile.name: tile.queue_free() spawn_tiles()

 A second camera from above shows us the code works as expected:

 Use this example as a boilerplate.
-There is still room for optimization, like implementing transitions between biomes, spawning only those tiles that are faced by the viewport and so on.
+There is still room for optimization, like implementing transitions between biomes or spawning only those tiles that are faced by the viewport and much more.